EDS349 Energy and Society

 Students registered in the Masters of International Development Studies, Development Studies or International Relations.

 The course provides an introduction to social science perspectives on the complex relationship between energy and society.
 At its foundation the course aims to reveal to students the fundamental reliance that exists between energy resources, human development and concepts of power and modernity.
-Direct connection is made in the course to the challenges of sustainable development and energy transition.

 Students shall gain deeper insight into energy politics and the linkages between social and economic development and energy use.
 Students shall acquire the capacity to use theory to study concrete cases concerning energy politics and governance at the national and local level.
 The course makes explicit and critical use of theoretical approaches drawn from science and technology studies (STS), anthropology, economics, political science, political economy and political ecology.
 Students shall develop the capacity to undertake interdisciplinary analyses and obtain higher-level understanding of the ways in which society, resources and technology interact and influence the possibilities of human decision-making.
 The students will learn to connect theoretical perspectives and approaches to practical policy issues, and through analysis suggest political solutions where efficiency, legitimacy and political viability are considered important criteria.
-The use of digital storytelling as both an assessment and learning method assists students to form a strong personal and qualified connection with the themes of the course.

 Students shall acquire the skills to study various strategies for the sustainable use of energy resources.
 Energy resources are studied individually within the context of international agreements, national policies and local politics.
 In relation to this, the inter-relationship between state, business and civil society is emphasized.
 Students shall, finally, be able to evaluate strengths and weaknesses of existing energy governance structures, and develop and evaluate ideas for alternative solutions.
 Given the importance of communicating to both specialists and the general public, the course encourages students to work collaboratively, to study both academic and policy-related documentation, and to present their opinions and ideas in plenum.